 IICSA, Operation Hydrant, and Jehovah’s Witnesses

-IISCA is currently investigating the religion of Jehovah’s Witnesses (Watch Tower Bible and Tract Society of Britain) in England and Wales.
+IISCA is currently investigating the religion of Jehovah’s Witnesses (Christian Congregation of Jehovah’s Witnesses) in England and Wales.

 Operation Hydrant is currently accepting evidence in relation to child sexual abuse within congregations of Jehovah’s Witnesses across the United Kingdom.